Advocating for Technology in the 2023 Budget Process

 When you advocate for yourself in a budget meeting, it can be frustrating to try to wring out the dollars and cents you need, especially if your organization’s concerned about the impact of the economic decline on your next year’s revenue.

 Need a better strategy for getting your technology line items approved?
-Consider partnering up with another business unit that stands to gain value or time savings from the implementation of new software.
+Consider partnering up with another business unit that stands to gain value or time savings from the implementation of new financial services compliance software.

 For example, if you’re looking into advertising compliance technology, go straight to the source of your organization’s advertisements – the marketing team.
 Outline the benefits they’ll receive from the technology purchase (resource savings, faster time-to-market, less back-and-forth), then present it as a unified request.